Plugged In: The Last Mile

 The build out of public charging stations is important to help allay "range anxiety" — the EV drivers’ fear that the range supported by their battery’s charge is inadequate to support their driving patterns.
 The availability of grants and seed money from federal, state, and local municipalities has increased the number of installed chargers in recent years.
 However as these funds are slated to run out in 2013, it is now time to address the question of whether there is enough incentive for private sector participants to keep expanding and maintaining charging stations in the absence of government grants.

-- For the EV infrastructure investor, what is the single most important factor influencing the amount of revenue required for payback on an EV charger?
+- What is the single most important factor influencing the amount of revenue required for payback on an EV charger?

 - How are retailers, employers, and other organizations working with the electric charging station manufacturers?
 What are the drivers motivating them to make EV chargers available to the public?